nealhar/Portfolio-website/README.md

-This is not a finished project - it was mearly a learning experience.
+This is not a finished project nor is it live - it was mearly a learning experience.

 What I learned -